 Breiter et al. (2005) presented an efficient numerical implementation of the secular spin dynamics due to the solar torques.
 Because this problem is tightly coupled with orbital dynamics, in particular changes in orientation of the orbital plane in the inertial space, we also need to propagate the heliocentric orbit over the same interval of time for which we seek the spin evolution.
 To infer this information, we embedded the secular model of Breiter et al. (2005) into the symplectic orbit-evolution package swift (e.g., Levison and Duncan 1994).
 The initial data for the orbit integration are taken from the AstDyS web site.
 We first integrate the nominal orbit of the asteroid backward in time to reach the inferred epoch of the pair formation.
 At that moment, we set up initial data for the spin integration and propagate both the orbit and spin forward in time to the current date.
 The spin integration requires the value of the precession constant α to be known.
-Apart from the orbital data, α depends also on the spin rate ω and the dynamical flattening Δ of the asteroid.
+We recall that where $\eta = \sqrt{1-e^2}$, e is the orbital eccentricity, n is the heliocentric mean motion, ω is the spin rate and Δ is the dynamical flattening.
+Therefore, apart from the orbital data, which are known accurately, α depends also on body parameters ω and Δ .
 The spin rate is known well from our observations, but the flattening is determined only approximately with our convex shape model.
 In particular, $\Delta = (2C - A - B)/2C$ where (A, B, C) are the principal values of the inertia tensor.
 We assume a homogeneous density distribution in the asteroid when estimating these values.
 However, an analysis of shape variants that also satisfy the photometric data implies that Δ is known with only $\simeq 15-30\%$ accuracy typically for asteroid convex shape models.
 The situation is even more complicated when the asteroid has a satellite.
 The effective Δ value then depends also on the orbital and physical parameters of the satellite (see Sec.
-5.1.1 of Pravec et al. 2012a).
+5.1.1 of Prayer et al. 2012a).
 The necessary data are taken from our observations (Table 3) that allow to estimate the required quantities.
 As above, the value of Δ is known with poor accuracy, contributing by the largest value to the uncertainty in the precession constant α .
-In order to sample possible outcomes of the spin evolution, we propagate different variants for which the precession constant has been fractionally changed by 15 - 30% from the nominal value.
+In order to sample possible outcomes of the spin evolution, we propagate different variants for which the precession constant has been fractionally changed by 15-30% from the nominal value.